3 Top WordPress Multisite Backup Solutions Tested and Reviewed

 You can restore a site in one click and cancel items as you would with backups.
 As long as you create a snapshot profile to backup an entire site in the network, it can be fully restored.
 It couldn’t be easier.

-With a WPMU DEVsubscription, you can backup and restore unlimited sites and you also get access to all other plugins and themes.
+With a WPMU DEV membership, you can backup and restore unlimited sites and you also get access to all other plugins and themes.
 Support and updates are also included.
-A subscription is free for 7 days, then $49 thereafter.
+Check out Snapshot Pro for yourself with a no-risk membership free trial.

 - Backups are incredibly flexible